carpentries-incubator/workflows-nextflow/_episodes/03-channels.md

 ~~~
 {: .language-groovy }

 Arguments passed to the `of` method can be of varying types e.g., combinations of numbers, strings, or objects.
+In the above examples we have examples of both string and number data types.

 > ## Channel.from
 > You may see the method `Channel.from` in older nextflow scripts.
 This performs a similar function but is now deprecated (no longer used), and so `Channel.of` should be used instead.